CSSG-Labs/PyNote/CONTRIBUTING.md

         def make_complex(x, y):
             return {'x': x, 'y': y}

-  - One Statement per line - While there are some areas where compound statements are allowed in  general it is good practice to have one statement per line
+  - One Statement per line - While there are some areas where compound statements are allowed it is good practice to only have one statement per line.

         -Bad